Updated on 31/05/2018

 6. Bale Udang Mang Engking

-This restaurant, located in Ubud and in Kuta, sets the perfect ambiance for a long, delightful and delicious dining evening with loved ones.
+This restaurant, located in Ubud and in Kuta, sets the perfect ambience for a long, delightful and delicious dining evening with loved ones.
 Families can sit all together in one of the traditional bamboo balés surrounding a peaceful koi fish pond.
 On the menu, you will find traditional Indonesian halal food.
 Dishes with shrimp, beef, chicken, and duck – all are tender and delicious.
 The Kuta venue even boasts an on-site playground for kids so they will never get bored and parents can enjoy a long romantic evening together.

 Bale Udang Mang Engkin